Bharadwaj-R/Mouse-Tracing-App/README.md

-# Mouse-Tracing-App
+# Mouse Tracing App
-Draw a series of dots tracing the movement of the mouse
+### Draw a series of dots tracing the movement of the mouse.